In This Article:

 New York's Cannabis Cultivation Landscape

-Cities, towns, and villages were allowed to opt out of allowing retail dispensaries selling recreational cannabis or granting on-site consumption licenses.
-Since then, the Office of Cannabis Management (OCM) and the Cannabis Control Board (CCB) have been responsible for building a legal and equitable cannabis industry.
+Since the enactment of the MRTA, the Office of Cannabis Management (OCM) and the Cannabis Control Board (CCB) have been responsible for building a legal and equitable cannabis industry in New York.

 Types of Cultivation Licenses in New York